-Lovering was a teacher and a coach not only in Saskatchewan, but all around the world.
-Although it was his coaching in hockey that become renowned he also spent time coaching basketball, volleyball and football.
-Overall, he captured 14 Provincial Championships as a coach.
+Lovering was a teacher and a coach not only in Saskatchewan but all around the world.
+Although it was his coaching in hockey that become renowned, he also spent time coaching basketball, volleyball and football.
+Overall, he captured 14 provincial championships as a coach.

-Lovering spent 10 years at Campbell Collegiate and a decade at Athol Murry College of Notre Dame where he coached a number of notable players including Wendel Clark, Curtis Joseph and Rod Brind’Amour.
-A total of 38 players who eventually advanced to the NHL.
+Lovering spent 10 years at Campbell Collegiate and a decade at Athol Murry College of Notre Dame where he coached a number of notable players including Wendel Clark, Curtis Joseph and Rod Brind’Amour (a total of 38 players who eventually advanced to the NHL).
 He coached the La Ronge Ice Wolves of the SJHL in their augural season in 1997.
 He spent multiple seasons as an assistant coach with the Regina Pat Canadians and was a coach mentor with Hockey Regina.

 Despite a long battle with cancer, he could still be found in a hockey rink coaching or simply enjoying the game he loved.
-Lovering passed away in December of 2014.
+Lovering passed away in December 2014.
 He is survived by his wife Mary Lyn, son Tyler, daughter Kristy and his grandchildren.Back to Inductees